 Members pay $12.00 for one and $20.00 for two.

 Training Students can use our rentals in our classes free of extra charge.

 Range fee, ammo and targets are not included.

 Silver Bullet Shooting Range reserves the right to refuse admission to anyone for any reason, not limited to the following reasons:

 Intoxication, Unsafe Gun Handling, Gangster Style Sideways Shooting, Unskilled Rapid Fire, Bothering or Distracting Other Shooters, Theft, Dishonesty, Offensive Behavior, Intentionally Damaging Equipment, Teaching Bad Shooting Habits to Others, etc.

 If a problem between a shooter and our staff cannot be resolved, the shooter or visitor will be asked to leave.

 Often we are very busy and there may be a wait for your turn to use our range.
-Please be patient and soon a lane will open up for shooters in the order that they have signed in.
+Please be patient and soon a lane will open up for shooters in the order that they have signed in, or members have reserved.

 If you like our range, ask about our money saving memberships.

 Open 10:00 am - 7:00 pm Everyday